gaudiatech/pyved-engine/README.md

 8. helper classes for coding card games (Poker, Blackjack, *etc.*)
 9. helper classes for adding artificial opponents/intelligent entities (NPCs) to your game

-...
-It is only the beginning.
-More features will be added soon.
+More features will be added in the future.

 Also, it can be interesting to notice that the game engine __pyv__ is linked to an ecosystem of components,